Buhari, APC urge tribunal to dismiss Atiku, PDP petition on technicalities, evidential grounds

 The respondents noted that it was public knowledge that the February 23 general election was conduct with the Electoral Act of 2010 as amended.

-He said: “Moreover, the laws in Nigeria do not recognize but actually prohibit transmission of results electronically.
+They said: “Moreover, the laws in Nigeria do not recognise but actually prohibit transmission of results electronically.

 “Sections 52 and 78 of the Electoral Act 2010 have categorically addressed the issue.